open-telemetry/oteps/text/0005-global-init.md

 synchronization overhead at startup, overhead we expect to fall after the SDK is installed.
-We recommend explicitly installing a No-op SDK to fully disable instrumentation, as this approach will have a lower overhead than leaving the OpenTracing library uninitialized.
+We recommend explicitly installing a No-op SDK to fully disable instrumentation, as this approach will have a lower overhead than leaving the OpenTelemetry library uninitialized.

 ## Prior art and alternatives